Yoast/Yoast-SEO-for-Magento2/README.md

 If this is the case, this reader will pull content from the 'Add CMS Block' field in the 'Content' section of the category form.

 ### Providers
-Use a provider in conjunction with a non-existent attribute code to provide data to the template processor which can not be read from other form fields.
+Use a provider in conjunction with a nonexistent attribute code to provide data to the template processor which can not be read from other form fields.
 A provider should return plain HTML which requires no more processing.

 #### Product Images